sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

 #.
 Place the cusror on the **Columns** option and click to **drag and drop** it on the RHS.

-   **Note:** Make sure to Drop the component right over the text in purple text box.
+   **Note:** Ensure that you drop the component directly onto the purple-colored box.

    .. figure:: ../../../_assets/web-app/stage-upload/drag-column.png
       :alt: web-app